elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-was-the-role-of-the-ephors-in-spartan-government-and-how-were-they-elected.md

 url: /learn/history-of-the-world/questions/what-was-the-role-of-the-ephors-in-spartan-government-and-how-were-they-elected
 score: 9.0
 related_article1:
-    id: 163578
+    id: 163585
-    title: What archaeological evidence supports our understanding of Spartan society?
+    title: >-
+        How did the Gerousia and Apella function within the Spartan political system?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-archaeological-evidence-supports-our-understanding-of-spartan-society
+    url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
 related_article2:
-    id: 163577
+    id: 163582
-    title: How did Tyrtaeus' account contribute to our understanding of the Messenian Wars?
+    title: >-
+        What was the role of the kings in the Spartan dyarchy, and how did it affect governance?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-tyrtaeus-account-contribute-to-our-understanding-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/what-was-the-role-of-the-kings-in-the-spartan-dyarchy-and-how-did-it-affect-governance
 related_article3:
-    id: 163577
+    id: 163585
-    title: How did Tyrtaeus' account contribute to our understanding of the Messenian Wars?
+    title: >-
+        How did the Gerousia and Apella function within the Spartan political system?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-tyrtaeus-account-contribute-to-our-understanding-of-the-messenian-wars
+    url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
 related_article4:
-    id: 163585
+    id: 163575
-    title: How did the Gerousia and Apella function within the Spartan political system?
+    title: >-
+        Explain the myth of the Dorian Migration and its significance in Spartan history.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
+    url: /learn/history-of-the-world/questions/explain-the-myth-of-the-dorian-migration-and-its-significance-in-spartan-history
 related_article5:
     id: 163585
+    title: >-
-    title: How did the Gerousia and Apella function within the Spartan political system?
+        How did the Gerousia and Apella function within the Spartan political system?
     subject: History of the World
     url: /learn/history-of-the-world/questions/how-did-the-gerousia-and-apella-function-within-the-spartan-political-system
 ---